sergiofgonzalez/js-application-design/chapter07-leveraging-mvc/README.md

 Illustrates how to work with *Backbone models* which represent business domain data and logic (typically from the backend).
 In the example, we define a view with an input text field and several output fields.
 Each time the input field text changes (loses its focus), the output information will get updated.

 **Note** the data will not be updated on key events, only when the whole `input` receives a `change` event, which requires for example, losing focus.

+## 004-hello-backbone-collections
+Illustrates how to work with *Backbone collections* to organize models.
+In the example, we define a *collection* with several entries and a message is displayed in the console each time a new item is added to the collection.